netauth/docs/src/commands/auth/change-secret.md

 ## Help Text

 ```
-change-secret --ID <ID>  --secret <secret>
+change-secret --entity <ID>  --secret <secret>
 Change the secret for the listed entity.
 If no entity is provided the
-entity specified by the top level flag will be used instead.  -ID string
+entity specified by the top level flag will be used instead.  -entity string
         ID to change secret (default "maldridge")
   -secret string
         New secret (omit for prompt)
 ```

 ## Flags

-  * `--ID`: Change the secret of this entity specifically.
+  * `--entity`: Change the secret of this entity specifically.
   * `--secret`: Specify the secret on the command line.
 Generally not recommended.